 Where Should You Keep Your Emergency Fund?

-For most people, especially while working and maintaining an emergency fund to cover only a few months of expenses, I recommend keeping the money in a high-interest savings account.
+Most people, especially while working and maintaining an emergency fund to cover only a few months of expenses, recommend keeping the money in a high-interest savings account.

-Even after recent interest rate decreases, banks like Ally and Barclays are offering over 2% interest on savings accounts.
+Even after the recent interest rate decreases, banks like Ally and Barclays offer over 2% interest on savings accounts.

 You won't become wealthy on 2% interest, but it's better than earning nearly zero percent if the money was sitting in a checking account.